 In 2010 Williamson created a poster and logo for the 100th year anniversary of the Floyd Country Store, home of the celebrated Friday Night Jamboree.
 Some of her work has been donated for fundraising events, like the Mardi Gras posters she did for the Blue Mountain School when her daughter was enrolled there.

 Adding to her commissioned body of work, Williamson has also illustrated a book for a local writer, designed an album cover, painted a horse-logging mural on a Floydfest sound-booth and created music posters for some of Dogtown Roadhouse’s headline events.
-“My name has gotten out there, but I can do so much more,” said the artist about her commissioned work.
+“My name has gotten out there, but I can do so much more,” said the artist.

 But Williamson’s artistic talents stretch out far beyond the canvas.
 She is also a performing artist and has danced on a variety of venue stages, including the Floydfest main stage when she was a member of as a Gyroscopic, a local belly dancing troupe that she was a co-founder of.